vpmalley/vpmalley.github.io/QuebecShelters.md

 This is an alternative way to link Mont-Tremblant and St-Donnat, the trans-Canada trail follows the Intercentre trail (see below).

-## Intercentre OK
+## Intercentre

 The ["Intercentre" trail][icentre] links Lac-Laurier and St-Donat, and is a part of the trans-Canada trail.

 - [Le Nordet][icentre-s] - 8 people - 22$ - N 46° 14' 10", W 74° 23' 55.2" - [access from parking on the chemin du Nordet : 6.5km][icentre-t] (north of Lac-Supérieur) - open year-round
 - [Le Lac de l'Appel][icentre-s] - 8 people - 22$ - N 46° 15' 57.2", W 74° 21' 14.8" - [access from Le Nordet: 6.7km, to chemin Regimbald : ~15km][icentre-t] - open year-round

+From the chemin Regimbald, it is possible to reach highway 329 and from there follow the chemin Wall to continue on the Mont-Ouareau trail.

-## FQMarche (Quebec Federation of Hiking) OK
+## FQMarche (Quebec Federation of Hiking)

 The [FQMarche][fqm] manages two shelters, both along the trans-Canada trail, one in the area of Mont-Ouareau:

 - [Paul Perreault][fqm-s-pp] - 12 people - 10-15$ - near Lac Lemieux - [hwy 329 : 4-6km, hwy 125 : 8.5km][fqm-s-pp-map] - open year-round

-The trans-Canada trail is discontinued along the highway 125, it starts farther as the Massif trail in the regional park of the Ouareau forest.
+The trans-Canada trail is discontinued along the highway 125, it starts farther on the Massif trail in the regional park of the Ouareau forest.

 ## Parc Régional de la Forêt Ouareau